faj-1022/Aijing-Feng.github.io/index.md

 ## Academic Background

-**</font> I am going for master of ShanDong University to start in 2024 Fall.
+**I am going for master of ShanDong University to start in 2024 Fall.
 Contact me if you have any leads!**

 - **Sep 2020 - June 2024:** Shandong Normal University.